geoneric/fern/Documents/Texts/DataModel/DataModel.rst

 * A regular discretisized collection of values per item in the domain, like a raster in 2D space, or a regular timeseries in time.
 * A probability distribution of a regular discretisized collection of values per item in the domain.

 A result of all this is that a raster's values, for example, are stored in the `Attribute`'s `Value`.
 The polygon describing the raster's extent is stored in the `Feature`'s `Domain`.
-This extent does not necessarely be a rectangle.
+This extent does not necessarely have to be a rectangle.
 For example, imagine a country feature with a national_park sub-feature, with a height attribute, whose values are stored in a raster.
 An example of a (spatio-)temporal attribute is a river feature with a tributary sub-feature, with a discharge attribute, which is measured at regular intervals, except during the winter when all the water is frozen.
 The begin and end date/times are stored in the `Domain` while the arrays of values are stored in the `Value`.

 Discrete value changes are modeled using a Domain, not by a value.
 Using a domain one can record the positions in space and/or time that an attribute's value changes.
-TODO No.

-TODO: A value can also be a distribution of values, in case there is an error associated with the value.

 Recursion
 ---------